How to Do an SEO Page Audit and Skyrocket Your Rankings

 Your title tag is one of the most critical components since it’s the first thing Google analyzes to decide where you rank.

-When it comes to your meta description, it all comes down to writing a winning call-to-action, a target keyword, and snippets of valuable information.
+It all comes down to writing a winning call-to-action, a target keyword, and snippets of valuable information.

 Technical and Off-Page